the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-structure.md

 Recommended structure for chapters in The Turing Way.
 ```

-The landing page of the chapter should include information about any prerequisites required to understand the chapter, a summary of the chapter's content, and an explanation of why the chapter is useful.
+- **Landing page:** The chapter's landing page should include information about any prerequisites required to understand the chapter, a summary of the chapter's content, and an explanation of why the chapter is useful.
 While a chapter can contain as many or as little subchapters as necessary, it should also contain a separate checklist and resources subchapter.
 The checklist subchapter itemises action points for the reader to take based on the concepts introduced in the chapter.
 The resources subchapter, on the other hand, points the reader to other sources where they can learn more about the concepts discussed in the chapter and what other related topics to explore.